UPDATE – 3 October 2024

-Topi Whānau, Whaitiri Whānau, and Te Rūnaka o Awarua have applied for a mātaitai reserve around the Ruapuke Island Group, Foveaux Strait.
-This application is made on behalf of landowners of the Ruapuke Island Group.
+Topi Whānau, Whaitiri Whānau, and Te Rūnaka o Awarua applied for a mātaitai reserve around the Ruapuke Island Group, Foveaux Strait.
+This application was made on behalf of landowners of the Ruapuke Island Group.

-This is the first of 2 consultations that will be held about the application.
+This was the first of 2 consultations held about the application.

 Find out about the second consultation

-This is a new mātaitai reserve application for Ruapuke Island.
-Those who submitted on a similar application in June to September 2023 will be contacted individually and will have the opportunity to amend or withdraw based on the new application.
+This was a new mātaitai reserve application for Ruapuke Island.
+Those who submitted on a similar application in June to September 2023 were contacted individually and had the opportunity to amend or withdraw based on the new application.

-The approximate area of the proposed mātaitai reserve includes the South Island fisheries waters around the Ruapuke Island Group, Katiapā (Seal Rocks), Papatea / Kauati-a-Tamatea (Green Island), Hinewaikārara (the Hazelburgh Group), Motuharo / Motuhara (Bird Island), Pōhutuwai (White Island), and includes the nearby named and unnamed rocks and isletsPōhutuwai (White Island), and includes the nearby named and unnamed rocks and islets.
+The approximate area of the proposed mātaitai reserve included the South Island fisheries waters around the Ruapuke Island Group, Katiapā (Seal Rocks), Papatea / Kauati-a-Tamatea (Green Island), Hinewaikārara (the Hazelburgh Group), Motuharo / Motuhara (Bird Island), Pōhutuwai (White Island), and included the nearby named and unnamed rocks and isletsPōhutuwai (White Island), and included the nearby named and unnamed rocks and islets.

 Map of the proposed Ruapuke mātaitai reserve [PDF, 572 KB]